Sol White

-King Solomon "Sol" White (June 12, 1868 – August 26, 1955) was an American professional baseball infielder, manager and executive, and one of the pioneers of the Negro leagues.
+King Solomon White (June 12, 1868 – August 26, 1955) was an American professional baseball infielder, manager and executive, and one of the pioneers of the Negro leagues.
 An active sportswriter for many years, he wrote the first definitive history of black baseball in 1907.
 He was elected to the Baseball Hall of Fame in 2006.

 Early life

 Born in Bellaire, Ohio, White's early life is not well-documented.
 According to the 1870 and 1880 U.S. Census, his family (parents and two oldest siblings) came from Virginia.
 His father, Saul Solomon White, apparently died when White was very young.
 White's mother, Judith, supported Sol and four siblings with her work as a "washer woman."
 White "learned to play ball when quite a youngster."

 Playing career

 As a teenager White was a fan of the Bellaire Globes, local amateurs.
 The journalist Floyd J. Calvin recounts the story of how White got a chance to play for his team.
 The Globes were playing a team from Marietta, Ohio.
 "One of the Globes players got his finger smashed and since they all knew Sol, the captain pushed him into the game.
 Sol always remembered that game for the captain and second baseman of the Marietta team was none other than Ban B. Johnson, in later years president of the American League and a leading sportsman of the West.
 Sol takes pride in having played against Ban when he was an obscure captain of a hick town club."

 White quickly made a name for himself as a ballplayer.
 By the time he was 16, he "attracted the attention of managers of independent teams throughout the Ohio Valley and his services were in great demand."
 Originally a shortstop, White eventually "developed into a great all-round player filling any position from catcher to right field."
 In 1887 he joined the Pittsburgh Keystones of the National Colored Base Ball League as a left fielder and later second baseman.
 He was batting .308 when the league folded after a week of play.
 He then joined the Wheeling (West Virginia) Green Stockings of the Ohio State League and batted .370 with a slugging percentage of .502 as the team's third baseman.

 In the off-season the Ohio State League renamed itself the Tri-State League and banned black players, including White.
 Weldy Walker, an African American catcher for the league's Akron club, wrote an eloquent open letter to league officials protesting the decision.
 It was published in the Sporting Life in March 1888, and within a few weeks the ban was rescinded.
 White was resigned and sent to join his team on the road, but the Wheeling manager, Al Buckenberger, refused to accept him, and he was released.
 He rejoined the Pittsburgh Keystones, and played in a "Colored Championship" tournament held in New York City, in which the Keystones finished second to the Cuban Giants.